umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/index.md

 We're excited you have decided to use Umbraco Cloud!

 ##What's up with the name Umbraco Cloud?
 Since Umbraco Cloud _is_ Umbraco in a cloud environment we thought we'd stick with a name that describes what it is.
-So there you go.
+So there you go. __This seems irrelevant, since it's been a while since we changed the name!__

 ## Projects and Environments
 In Umbraco Cloud we organize your work into projects which are made of environments, teams, settings, and other related resources like databases and file storage.
 A project is comprised of different numbers of environments depending on which plan you too.
 If you choose the _Starter_ plan then the project comes with a single _live_ environment and you have the option to add a _development_ environment and a _staging_ environment.
 If you choose the _Professional_ plan the project will have a a _Development_ AND a _Live_ environment.
 As with the _Starter_ Plan you can add/remove environments as needed.